cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 It also looks better.

-Select your entire table, using Shift-CTL-* or by selecting the corners, then choose your table style:
+Select your entire table, using Shift-CTL-* or by selecting the corners. **Be sure NOT to select-all using Cmd-A or Ctl-A. You'll select all 1,048,576 rows!** Once you're sure you have it selected properly, choose "Format as Table" from the main toolbar, then choose your preferred look.

 ![create table]({{site.baseurl}}/assets/images/06-filtersort-createtable.gif)